nesmartu/JustBio/README.md

 # JustBio

-Just a page that made for displaying links to social media.
+Just a page that I made for displaying to social media links.
 Don't look at the code :)

 For the base, I used template "FlatFy" which is made by Andrea Galanti (https://andreagalanti.it/)